Intricacies of Frustrated Magnetism in the Kondo Metal YbAgGe: Methods

 \textbf{Crystal synthesis and macroscopic measurements.} YbAgGe single crystals were grown from Ag- and Ge-rich high-temperature solutions and characterized as described in Ref. \cite{Morosan2004}.
 Sizable single crystals appropriate for inelastic neutron scattering were obtained through optimization of the synthesis process such as described in Ref. \cite{Larsen2021} and \cite{Canfield2019} (see SI Note 1).
 Electric resistivity was measured down to $T$ = 1.8 K using a Quantum Design PPMS-14 instrument.
 We used a standard AC four probe resistance technique ($f$ = 16 Hz, $I$ = 1 -0.3 mA), where Pt leads were attached to a surface-polished YbAgGe single crystal using Epotek H2OE silver epoxy so that the current was flowing either along the crystallographic $c$-direction or within the $ab$-plane.
 The magnetization experiments in pulsed magnetic fields up to $\mu_0H$ = 50 T were performed at the Dresden High Magnetic Field Laboratory.
 We used a compensated pickup-coil system in a pulse-field magnetometer with a home-built $^4$He cryostat and a pulsed magnet with an inner bore of 20 mm that was powered by a 1.44 MJ capacitor bank\cite{Skourski2011}.

-\textbf{Crystal electric field measurements.} The crystal electric-field scheme of YbAgGe was probed at $T$ = 3 K on a powdered sample enclosed in an Al can.
-The data were measured on the time-of-flight spectrometer MARI at ISIS Neutron and Muon Source, UK, using an incident neutron beam of $E_i$ = 49.75 meV with an elastic energy resolution of 3.98(2) meV full-width at half-maximum (FWHM).
-The spectrum with a wavevector transfer $|q| < $ 4 \AA$^{-1}$ was fitted to two resolution-limited Gaussian peaks revealing CEF transitions centered at $E$ = 12.0(4) meV.
+\textbf{Crystal electric-field measurements.} The crystal electric-field scheme of YbAgGe was probed at $T$ = 3 K on a powdered sample enclosed in an Al can.
+The data were measured on the time-of-flight spectrometer MARI at ISIS Neutron and Muon Source, UK, using an incident neutron beam of $E_i$ = 49.75 meV for which we found an elastic energy resolution of 3.98(2) meV full-width at half-maximum (FWHM), which is larger than the intrinsic resolution of the spectrometer.
+The spectrum with a wavevector transfer $|q| < $ 4 \AA$^{-1}$ was fitted to two Gaussian peaks revealing CEF transitions centered at $E$ = 12.0(4) meV.
 An additional peak emerges at $E$ = 23(1) meV for 6 $< |q| < $ 10 \AA$^{-1}$.
 The energy spectrum was analyzed using the PyCrystalField software package \cite{scheie2021}.
 Further information can be found in SI Note 2.

 \textbf{Static and dynamic magnetism at zero magnetic field.} The static and dynamic properties at $\mu_0H$ = 0 T and $T$ = 0.25 - 30 K were studied on the Cold Neutron Chopper Spectrometer (CNCS) at the Spallation Neutron Source (SNS), Oak Ridge National Laboratory, USA.
 A $m$ $\sim$2.5 g crystal oriented with ($H$, $H$, $L$) in the horizontal scattering plane was measured for 20 or 40 s per point over an angular range or 180 or 360$^{\circ}$ with a step size of 0.5$^{\circ}$.
 We used incident energies $E_i$ = 12, 3.32 and 1.55 meV with chopper frequencies of 180 Hz on both double disk choppers, resulting in elastic energy resolutions $\Delta E$ = 1.2, 0.175 and 0.04 meV FWHM.
 The data was reduced with the Mantid software package \cite{mantid2014} and folded using the symmetry operations of $P\bar{6}2m$.